microsoft/api-guidelines/graph/Modelling with Facets Pattern.md

 ## Issues and Considerations

-When introducing a new subtype, you need to ensure that the new subtype doesn't change the semantic of the type hierarchy with it's implicit constraints.
+When introducing a new facet, you need to ensure that the new facet doesn't change the semantic of the model with it's implicit constraints.
-This pattern may not work well for many mutually exclusive variants because the main entity type will be sparcely populated and may become difficult to reason about.

 ## When to Use this Pattern

-The facet pattern is useful when there is a small number of variants and they are not mutually exclusive.
-It also makes syntactically easier to query resources using OData $filter expression since it doesn't require casting
+The facet pattern is useful when there is a number of variants and they are not mutually exclusive.
+It also makes syntactically easier to query resources using OData $filter expression since it doesn't require casting.

 There are related patterns to consider such as
 [Type Hierarchy](https://github.com/microsoft/api-guidelines/tree/graph/graph) and [Flat